stammen/uwp-cpp-examples/MRCentennial/README.md

 * **MRCentennial**: The UWP Windows Mixed Reality project (based on the Windows univeral C++ Holographic template)

 * **ScreenCapture**: A Desktop Win32 DLL (not a Univeral Windows DLL) that uses GetDIBits and other GDI functions to screen capture the primary monitor.
 These GDI functions are not allowed in a regular Mixed Reality UWP app.
+The source code for this DLL was derived from https://msdn.microsoft.com/en-us/library/windows/desktop/dd183402(v=vs.85).aspx

 ![Solution](images/solution.png)